reuters-graphics/html-webpack-prerender-plugin/docs/options.md

 </body>
 ```

+**Keep in mind** the plugin will remove any children from this container your selector grabs before injecting your rendered markup, so generally it's a bad idea to use the `body` tag.
+Instead, supply a template to html-webpack-plugin that includes a custom root container node for your app.

 #### `scope`

 An object that will be added to the globals when evaluating your app code in a node context.
 By default scope will be: